-- a. an Institutional and Engineering Control Plan that identifies all use restrictions and engineering controls for the site and details the steps and media-specific requirements necessary to ensure the following institutional and/or engineering controls remain in place and effective: - Institutional Controls: the Environmental Easement discussed in item 5 above. - Engineering Controls: the groundwater monitoring program and vapor mitigation system discussed in items 3 and 4 above.
+- a. an Institutional and Engineering Control Plan that identifies all use restrictions and engineering controls for the site and details the steps and media-specific requirements necessary to ensure the following institutional and/or engineering controls remain in place and effective: - Institutional Controls: The Environmental Easement discussed in Section 4 above. - Engineering Controls: The Groundwater Treatment discussed in Section 3 above.